Volūmen

 Both reflect human nature: words and actions, especially careless ones, can have a greater impact than we anticipate.
 Even wisdom and truth have limits in undoing past mistakes.

-The wise are powerless against certain forms of foolishness.
+Both sayings suggest the limits of wisdom.
+Even the wise are powerless against certain forms of foolishness.
 The assumption that knowledge and truth can always correct falsehoods is an illusion.
 Wisdom can only mitigate consequences, not erase them.
 True wisdom may lie in recognizing that some things, once done, can’t be undone.
-Ultimately, responsibility lies in preventing harm before it occurs.
-Once the stone is in the well or the lie is spoken, the damage is done.

-A single lie lingers, no matter how many truths try to wash it away. - Unknown
+A single lie lingers, no matter how many truths try to wash it away.

 Clarity, Ease & Refinement